 In March 2008 the Company retained the services of Coopers Consulting Ltd. ("CCL") to provide specific support on management compensation as well as director compensation, including surveys of market practices and a technical analysis of this information relative to the Company's compensation plans and practices.
 During 2010 the Compensation Committee again retained the services of CCL, this time to provide the Committee with up to date data concerning termination payments on change in control and for reasons other than for cause.
-In October 2010 CCL provided the Committee with its opinion on industry standard termination provisions and, from this analysis, the Committee determined that arrangements with management were below industry standard at that time and should be amended.
-Although the Committee agreed this matter was to be dealt with on an expedited basis, its final determination was postponed.
 During 2011 management provided to the Compensation Committee a memorandum containing an extensive analysis of change in control and termination provisions based on data compiled from in excess of 20 comparable companies in the mining industry, which reached very similar conclusions as that of the October 2010 CCL Opinion.
 In early 2012 the Compensation Committee also commissioned an opinion from the Company's solicitors, whose opinion by way of letter dated February 7, 2012 confirmed contemplated changes to the termination provisions in management contracts were in line with industry standards.
 The 2008 CCL survey was also updated at this time and a number of companies added, as many of the companies referred to in the original report were no longer in existence.
-The updated survey included the following companies which were considered comparable to the Company in terms of market capitalization, activity and development stage, and contains data available in respect of the 2010 calendar vear:
+The updated survey included the following companies which were considered comparable to the Company in terms of market capitalization, activity and development stage, and contains data available in respect of the 2010 calendar year:

+Blackstone Ventures Inc.

 Cardero Resource Corp.

 Andina Minerals Inc.

 Aura Minerals Inc.

 Claude Resources Inc.

 Crocodile Gold Corp.

 Golden Star Resources Ltd.

 Eastern Platinum Limited

 ECU Silver Mining Inc.

 Forsys Metals Corp

 Gold-Ore Resources Ltd.

 Jaguar Mining Inc.

 Taseko Mines Limited

+North American Palladium Ltd.

 Alexis Minerals Corporation

 Augusta Resource Corporation

 Carpathian Gold Inc.

 Copper Mountain Mining Corp

 Crystallex International Corp

 General Moly Inc.

 Ivernia Inc.

 Mercator Minerals Ltd.

 Golden Predator Corp.

 International Minerals Corp

 ShoreGold Inc.

 St Andrew Goldfields Ltd.

-Finally, during its compensation considerations during Q1-2014, the Compensation Committee also reviewed a report prepared for the Company by Mercer (Canada) Limited dated February 19, 2014 entitled "Executive Compensation Trends", which contains a high level overview of key executive compensation trends within the mining industry in Canada.
+Finally, during its compensation considerations during Q1-2014, the Compensation Committee also reviewed a report prepared for the Company by Mercer (Canada) Limited dated February 19, 2014 entitled "Executive Compensation Trends", which contained a high level overview of key executive compensation trends within the mining industry in Canada.